Skip to main content

 7 mentions Positive Neutral Negative

-• “The story unfolds through you exploring moons and planets in our solar system, and all of this plays to the backdrop of some great music.”
+• “The story unfolds through you exploring moons and planets in our solar system, all set to the backdrop of some great music.”

 • “It somewhat reminds me of Stalker's main menu theme and the general ambient mood of that game's music.”